Data literacy 101: how to use data for bigger social impact

 35 min – Development of an action plan for databased social impact: Peer support for developing and creating an individual action plan following a canvas and instructions provided by facilitators.

 20 min – Debriefing: Participants are encouraged to exchange their action plans among peers for further feedback/discussion.

 10 min – Final reflection: Final remarks and questions

 This workshop is for people interested in data, but with basic or no data literacy skills at all.
 The focus will be on data literacy for social impact, so it is more tailored for people working at social open labs/organizations, but it might also be useful for other organizations.
 We encourage more than one person from the same team/organization to join and learn together.

 MAX NUMBER OF PARTICIPANTS

 To allow a more tailored approach to the development of an action plan for data literacy and social impact

-Communication specialist, researcher, information designer and content producer
+Communication consultant, researcher, information designer